Bjørn G. Andersen

-Bjørn Grothaug Andersen (23 March 1924, Stavanger, Norway – 12 January 2012,xxxxx Asker, Norway) was a Norwegian professor of Quaternary geology and glaciology who made foundational contributions to glacial geology and the understanding of climate change.
+Bjørn Grothaug Andersen (23 March 1924, Stavanger, Norway – 12 January 2012, Asker, Norway) was a Norwegian professor of Quaternary geology and glaciology who made foundational contributions to glacial geology and the understanding of climate change.
+During his career he worked as a professor at Yale University and the Universities of Oslo and Bergen.
+His research contributed to understanding the Scandinavian landscape foundation.